JoJo's Bizarre Adventure season 1: Voice cast

-See a detailed List of JoJo's Bizarre Adventure characters.

 Music

 The first season of JoJo's Bizarre Adventure uses three pieces of theme music, two opening themes and one ending theme.
 The first opening theme is the song "JoJo (Sono Chi no Sadame)" (ジョジョ～その血の運命～) performed by Hiroaki "Tommy" Tominaga, vocalist of Japanese "brass rock" band Bluff, as the opening theme for the Part 1 episodes.
 The score for Part 1 was composed by Hayato Matsuo, and was released in two parts as Destiny, a bonus disc in the first Blu-ray box set released on January 30, 2013, and Future, a separate CD release on February 22, 2013.
 Future debuted at number 95 on the Billboard Japan Top Albums charts and peaked at 115 on the Oricon Weekly Album Charts.
 The opening theme song for the Part 2 episodes is "Bloody Stream" by Coda.
-Its score is composed by Taku Iwasaki, and was released in two parts as Musik (German for "Music"), a standalone CD release on March 29, 2013, and as Leicht Verwendbar (German for "Light User"), a bonus disc for Blu-ray box set volume 4 on April 26, 2013.
+Its score is composed by Taku Iwasaki, and was released in two parts as Musik (German for "Music"), a standalone CD release on March 29, 2013, and as Leicht Verwendbar (German for "Light User"), a bonus disc for volume 4 on April 26, 2013.
 Musik debuted at number 63 on the Japan Top Albums charts and at 89 on the Weekly Album Charts.
 The ending theme for the whole season is British progressive rock band Yes' 1972 single "Roundabout".